An early love of music

 Ben’s currently enjoying performing live with Reality Boots.
 The band took part in Youth Music’s Give a Gig Week fundraising initiative in 2017 and plan to record some new songs soon.
 Ben also plays with a couple of different jazz bands in Newcastle, and recently completed his Bronze Arts Award qualification.

 “I’d like to try experimenting with placing objects on the drums to change the texture.
 I’m looking at learning some basic theory on piano and learning tuned percussion like vibraphone and marimba.
 I’d also like to do some creative writing and improve on that.”

 “I’ve had my medication reduced since coming to Skimstone.
 I recently spoke at a regional conference in front of 60 people about what we do at Skimstone Arts and how it’s changed me as a person.”

 Youth Music would like to thank Ben for sharing his story.
-A special thank you also goes to the National Lottery for the public funding we receive each year through Arts Council England, without which amazing projects like this wouldn’t be possible.
+A special thank you also goes to players of the National Lottery for the funding we receive each year through Arts Council England.